KeyboardKit/website/pages/pro/addons.md

 ## Additional Apps (Bundle IDs)

-Additional apps can be added to a custom license at a **50% discount** per addition (includes both an app and a keyboard extension), or a custom discount specified by custom terms.
+Additional apps can be added to a custom license at a **50% discount** per addition (includes both an app and a keyboard extension), or as specified by custom terms.

-## Multi-platform
+## Multi-platform Support

 The standard KeyboardKit Pro build is iOS only, due to binary size considerations.
-Custom license customers can request tailored, multi-platform builds at an additional cost.
+Custom license customers can request tailored, multi-platform builds.